Best Beaches in the World

 - Insider’s tip: Escape the blistering sun at the somewhat shadier Sharm el Maya!

-The holy-grail of beaches down-under, Whitehaven is a strong contender for the title of Best beach in the world.
+The holy-grail of beaches down-under, Whitehaven is a strong contender for the title of best beach in the world.
 What makes it so unique?
 The sand is extra soft, extra fine and extra white.
 The sea?
 The most magical shades of blue.
-And given that Whitehaven beach spans an impressive seven-kilometres in length, it rarely feels crowded.
+Although it is one of the popular places to visit on a tour to Australia, given that Whitehaven beach spans an impressive seven-kilometres in length, it rarely feels crowded.